-The 2013 target executive compensation mix is illustrated in the table below.
-As mentioned above, the pay mix for all executive officers has shifted in 2014 to put greater emphasis on variable compensation and less emphasis on fixed compensation to align with the pay mix of executives in our comparator group.
-The President & CEO's pay mix was adjusted to align with the comparator group when he was appointed in January 2013.
+The 2014 target executive compensation mix is illustrated in the table below.
+As mentioned above, the pay mix for some executive officers shifted in 2014 to put greater emphasis on variable compensation and less emphasis on fixed compensation to align with the pay mix of executives in our comparator group as well as the pay of the Company's other executives.
+The President and CEO's pay mix was adjusted to align with the comparator group when he was appointed in January 2013.
 The pay mix of the remaining executives was shifted in either 2013 or 2014.

-Percentage of Target Total Direct Compensation Base Salary ····· CEO 17% 17% 34% 33% 33% 66% 100% All Other Executive Officers 30% 18% 48% 26% 26% 52% 100%
+Percentage of Target Total Direct Compensation Base Salary Short-Term Incentive Award Total Cash Compensation Stock Options/ SARs/TSARs PSUs Total Equity Total Compensation "At Risk" Total Direct Compensation CEO 19% 19% 38% 31% 31% 62% 81% 100% All Other NEOs 30% 18% 48% 26% 26% 52% 70% 100%